Professor Jennifer Hill, Centre Director

 Sergio Alberto Gramitto Ricci

-Sergio Alberto Gramitto Ricci is a lecturer at Monash Business School.
-He specialises in corporate law, corporate governance, and corporate theory.
-Sergio’s work has appeared in the Australian Journal of Corporate Law, the Cornell Law Review, the Mississippi Law Journal, and the Seattle Law Review.
-It has also been featured in blogs and magazines, including Forbes and the Harvard Law School Forum on Corporate Governance.
+Sergio Alberto Gramitto Ricci is the Jacobson Fellow at NYU Law School.
+He specialises in corporate law.
+Sergio’s work has appeared or is forthcoming in the Australian Journal of Corporate Law, the Cornell Law Review, the Mississippi Law Journal, the Nevada Law Journal, and the Seattle Law Review.
+It has also been featured in blogs and magazines, including the Columbia Law School's Blog on Corporations and Capital Markets, TheCorporateCounsel.net, Forbes, the Harvard Law School Forum on Corporate Governance, and the Oxford Business Law Blog.
 Sergio co-authored the book Citizen Capitalism: How a Universal Fund Can Provide Influence and Income to All.
 In addition, Sergio is the organizer of the Collaborative Research Network 46 of the Law and Society Association.

 Professor Peta Spender

 Peta Spender is an Emeritus Professor at ANU and a Fellow of the Australian Academy of Law.
 She has published widely in the areas of corporations/financial markets law and made submissions to various law reform bodies including the James Hardie Special Commission of Inquiry.
 Her scholarship has for many years also explored the role of women in corporations, and she has recently argued that the current salience of gender as a political issue may favour the introduction of gender quotas for corporate boards.
 Her corporate law research has been cited by the Australian High Court and in amicus briefs filed in the US Supreme Court.